prerna-sarkar/16-stage-8-bit-synchronous-FIFO-Memory/README.md

 ### 4. status_signal submodule:
 - Calculates the status flags of the FIFO.
 - Inputs: write, read, wr_enable, rd_enable, clk, rst_n, wptr, and rptr.
-- Outputs: is_full, is_empty, at_capacity, overflow, and underflow.
+- Outputs: is_full, is_empty, threshold, overflow, and underflow.
 - Uses combinational logic to determine the status flags based on the control signals and pointer values.
-- Calculates is_full by comparing the most significant bit of the write and read pointers.
+- Calculates is_full by comparing the most significant bit of the write and read pointers (diff_msb_diff_bank) and the equality of the lower bits.
-- Calculates is_empty by comparing the most significant bit of the write and read pointers and the equality of the lower bits.
+- Calculates is_empty by comparing the most significant bit of the write and read pointers (~diff_msb_diff_bank => same bank) and the equality of the lower bits.
-- Calculates at_capacity based on the result of the pointer subtraction.
+- Calculates threshold based on the result of the pointer subtraction.
 - Determines overflow and underflow based on the control signals and the read and write operations.

 ### Reference